b21986764/earthquakefinder/README.md

 ## Installation

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine

-2. Navigate to the project directory:
+2. Navigate to the project directory

-3. Build and run the project using Maven:
+3. Build and run the project using Maven

 4. Open your web browser and access the application at [http://localhost:8081](http://localhost:8081).